 - Check daily for birds and nesting material in your trees.

-- Begin scare tactics as soon as you see birds on or near your property.
+- Scare birds away as soon as you see birds on or near your property.

 - Use noisemakers, water spray or shine lights at night.